radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 ```

 <br>
-If the command in successful, an HTTP status of 200 is returned:
+If the command is successful, an HTTP status of 200 is returned:
 {"httpStatus":200}

 <!--